 ARTICLE 4 – EVENTS OF DEFAULT, TERMINATION

 Termination for Non-Payment.
-It shall be an Event of Default hereunder if Customer defaults in the payment of any charges due hereunder and fails to cure such default within three (3) Business Days after receiving written notice specifying such default.
+It shall be an Event of Default hereunder if Customer defaults in the payment of any charges due hereunder and fails to cure such default within five (5) Business Days after receiving written notice specifying such default.

 Termination for Cause.
 It shall be an Event of Default hereunder if either Party materially defaults in its performance of obligations under this Agreement (“Cause”), except for nonpayment of amounts, and fails either substantially to cure such default within ten(10) days after receiving written notice specifying the default or, for those defaults that cannot reasonably be cured within ten (10) days, fails to promptly commence to cure such default after receiving written notice from the other Party specifying the default and thereafter proceeds with all due diligence substantially to cure the default.
+It shall be an Event of Default for Cause hereunder if either Party, by its actions and/or inactions, provides a basis which causes the ERCOT ISO to issue a notice or any other manner of written notification of the potential suspension or termination of, or initiation of probationary status as to the other Party’s certification as a Market Participant in ERCOT, and fails to cure such default within five (5) Business Days after receiving written notice from such other Party specifically attaching such written notice/notification from the ERCOT ISO.

 Termination for Party’s Insolvency.
 It shall be an Event of Default hereunder if either Party (i) voluntarily suspends transaction of business; (ii) becomes insolvent or unable to pay any indebtedness as it matures; (iii) commences a voluntary case in bankruptcy or a voluntary petition seeking reorganization or to effect a plan or other arrangement with creditors; (iv) makes an assignment for the benefit of creditors; (v) applies for or consents to the appointment of a receiver or trustee for it or for any substantial portion of its property; (vi) makes an assignment to an agent authorized to liquidate any substantial part of its assets; (vii) has an involuntary case commenced against it with any court or other authority seeking liquidation, reorganization or a creditor's arrangement; (viii) by an order of any court or other authority, has appointed any receiver or trustee for it or for any substantial portion of its property; or (ix) has a writ or warrant of attachment or any similar process issued by any court or other authority against any substantial portion of its property then the other Party may, by giving written notice thereof, terminate this Agreement as of a date specified in such notice of termination.